Biden, Harris offering solace to grieving Asian Americans

 ATLANTA (AP) — For Asian Americans, 2020 was a year of political success and newfound influence.
 But it was also a time of vulnerability to racist assaults.

-That painful dichotomy will be on display Friday when President Joe Biden and Vice President Kamala Harris, the first person of South Asian descent to hold national office, visit Atlanta just days after a white gunman killed eight people, most of them Asian American women, in three metro-area massage businesses.
+That painful dichotomy is on display Friday as President Joe Biden and Vice President Kamala Harris, the first person of South Asian descent to hold national office, visit Atlanta just days after a white gunman killed eight people, most of them Asian American women, in three metro-area massage businesses.
 The killings come after a spike of anti-Asian violence nationally.

 The presidential trip was planned before the shooting, as part of a victory lap aimed at selling the benefits of pandemic relief legislation.
 But Biden and Harris will instead spend their visit consoling a community whose growing voting power helped secure their victory in Georgia and beyond.

+Before arriving in Atlanta, Biden expressed support for the COVID-19 Hate Crimes Act, a bill that would strengthen the government’s reporting and response to hate crimes and provide resources to Asian American communities.

+“While we do not yet know motive, as I said last week, we condemn in the strongest possible terms the ongoing crisis of gender-based and anti-Asian violence that has long plagued our nation,” Biden said in a statement.

-As the fastest-growing racial demographic in the U.S. electorate, Asian Americans’ political influence was felt across the country.
+As the fastest-growing racial demographic in the U.S. electorate, Asian Americans are gaining political influence across the country.
 In California, two Korean American Republican women made history with their congressional victories.
 The Congressional Asian Pacific American Caucus, typically dominated by Democrats, has its largest roster ever, including Asian American and Pacific Islander members and others who represent significant numbers of Asian Americans.

-Au said a White House spotlight, especially amid tragedy, is welcomed by a community whose influence — and struggles — are often overshadowed in national conversations about diversity.
-She notes President Donald Trump and other Republicans merely brushed off charges of racism when they dubbed coronavirus the “China virus” because of its origins.
+Au said a White House spotlight, especially amid tragedy, is welcomed by a community often overshadowed in national conversations about diversity.
+She notes President Donald Trump and other Republicans merely brushed off charges of racism when they dubbed the coronavirus the “China virus” because of its origins.

-Activists say they saw a rise of racist attacks.
+Activists have seen a rise of racist attacks.
 Nearly 3,800 incidents have been reported to Stop AAPI Hate, a California-based reporting center for Asian Americans and Pacific Islanders, and its partner advocacy groups, since March 2020.

 In his first primetime address to the nation as president, Biden last Thursday — five days before the Atlanta killings — called attacks on Asian Americans “un-American.”